joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 #### Create Get-VM script

 One of the features of WebJEA is the ability to run scripts on page load.
-We are going to get the current Power State of our Azure VMs, in the WebJEA scripts directory create a new PS1 file called: Get-VM.ps1
+We are going to get the current Power State of our Azure VMs, in the WebJEA scripts directory to create a new PS1 file called: Get-VM.ps1.

 Add the following script to it: